-Peloton has gone all-in on their new executive leadership—and they are making significant changes to their stationary bike business model.
-Today they announced testing a pricing strategy that pivots the core foundation of their company: rental packages.
+Peloton has gone all-in on their executive leadership—and they are continuing to make significant changes to their stationary bike business model.
+They announced testing a pricing strategy that pivots the core foundation of their company: rental packages.
 That means consumers can access bundled subscriptions between $60-$100, including both the bike and classes.
 So what does that mean for the iconic, high-priced workout bike brand?

 A serious shift to consumer usership from ownership.

 It comes down to a demand for ultimate flexibility in the fitness and wellness space.
 Consumers expect high-quality digital workout options and easy-to-access interfaces.
 They want pricing models that feel accurate and competitive (and sometimes paying for a $1,500 bike plus delivery and a digital membership just doesn’t cut it).
 They don’t want to find excuses to deprioritize their wellness—or barriers to prevent their workouts and wellbeing.

 In a COVID-adapted environment, there has been a forever shift to connected fitness.
 Yes, consumers crave the four walls of your studio, but whether we want to admit it or not, they found a way to find fitness in the comfort of their own home when studio doors were closed.
 And that is something, as business owners, we can’t reverse.
 We can only evolve and equip ourselves with the best tools and tech to support this need for budget-friendly, premium fitness that offers freedom and flexibility to fit their lifestyle.